BayernMuller/vroom/README.md

 # vroom

 ### What is vroom?
-I found that the video editing software [Vrew](https://vrew.voyagerx.com/en/) uses x86_64 architecture FFmpeg.
+* The video editing software [Vrew](https://vrew.voyagerx.com/en/) uses x86_64 architecture FFmpeg even on Apple Silicon.
+It's not optimized for Apple Silicon, so it's slow.
-So I made a script to install the patch to use the Apple Silicon FFmpeg.
+* vroom is a script that patches the FFmpeg used by Vrew to the native FFmpeg for Apple Silicon.
+It replaces the original FFmpeg with the native FFmpeg for Apple Silicon.

-For the detailed information, please visit my medium post (Korean): NOLINK
+* For the detailed information, please visit my medium post (Korean): NOLINK

 ### Benchmark
 ![benchmark](res/plot.png)